 Have a Consistent Meal Schedule

 As the child develops, they begin to understand their daily routine, and they can become increasingly impatient if there is a disruption.
 A growing little one should have three meals a day before curling up on the mattress at night.
-Following a strict eating schedule is the best strategy for ensuring they meet their nutritional needs without issue.
+Following a basic eating schedule is the best strategy for ensuring they meet their nutritional needs without issue.

 Many of your baby’s cries occur because of a grumbling tummy, specifically if their internal clock alerts them that it’s chow time.
-Staying consistent with their meal times should keep their blowups in check.
+Staying consistent with their meal times may keep their blowups in check.

 Stay Active To Fight Through Boredom